aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 ### Using `never`

-The `never` type is useful in conditional strings because in union types, `never` is imply ignored.
+The `never` type is useful in conditional strings because in union types, `never` is imply ignored:

-- `never` can never be assigned as a type to a variable.
-- So a `string | never` type is just a `string` type.
+>`never` can never be assigned as a type to a variable, so a `string | never` type is just a `string` type.

 ```typescript
 type MustBeString<T> = T extends string ? string : never;